johnmatzakos/propaganda-recognition/README.md

 # Propaganda Recognition
-Exploration of machine learning algorithms and data mining techniques in order to detect unreliable news sources
+Exploration of machine learning algorithms and data mining techniques in order to detect unreliable news sources.